open-socialism/open-socialism-site/introduction.md

 ## The ideals of the tribal model live on

 Their aren't many people living in literal tribes anymore but the good stuff about the tribal model lives on.
+Modern business, in particular in technology are also moving to [similar models with the formation of actual 'tribes'](https://vimeo.com/85490944){:target="_blank"} and utilize processes that mirror how humans operate in actual tribes.

+## 'Open Socialism' - The tribal model on a grand scale

+What would the good parts of tribes applied to a society look like?

+### Broad scale cooperation

+A society that can organise and direct work to the greatest good is the strongest configuration.
+This gives the ability to deal with problems like global warming.
+Or society can achieve a deliberate balance between short term gain and long term investment eg. spend a large amount on scientific research.

+Broad scale cooperation is the *idealistic* base part of open socialism.
+It's on paper better but brings it's own set of issues.

+### Measured inequality

+The tribal model and successful modern cooperative systems all have some degree of inequality.
+Humans are motivated to excel and get ahead.

+### Align self interest with the greater good

+### Prevent corruption

+Align self interest is only half of the problem